-All cancellations are subject to an administration charge of $75 to cover the costs of administering a refund.
-Before April 20, we will refund your entire course fee, minus the administration charge.
-Between April 21 and 30, we will refund 75 per cent of the applicable course fee, minus the administration charge .
-Between May 1 and 18, we will refund 50 per cent of the fee, minus the administration charge.
-There are no refunds for cancellations after May 18.
-We will, however, waive the penalty in the event that there is a waiting list and another person is available to take your place in the same or higher rate category.
+Until June 4, we will refund your fee minus a $50 administration fee.
+From June 5 to 14, we will refund half of your fee minus the $50 administration fee.
+There will be no refunds after June 14.
+We will waive the penalty in the event that there is a waiting list and another person is available to take your place in the same or higher rate category.
 The administration fee is payable in all instances.

 When will I receive more information?

 Registered participants will receive a detailed email with information about the school, a few days before it begins.
 This will include the full schedule and access to the course materials.